Head of ELAR

 Seyfeddinipur, Mandana and Kita, Sotaro (2001) 'Gesture as an indicator of early error detection in self-monitoring of speech'.
 Proceedings of the ISCA (International Speech Communication Association) Tutorial and Research Workshop.
 DiSS’01:Disfluency in spontaneous speech’ University of Edinburgh, Scotland.

-Seyfeddinipur, Mandana, (ed.), (2016) New trends in African Language Documentation.
-Honolulu: University of Hawaii Press.
-(Language Documentation and Conservation).
-[Forthcoming]
+Seyfeddinipur, Mandana, (ed.), (2016) African language documentation: new data, methods and approaches.
+Honolulu, Hawaii: University of Hawai'i Press.
+(Language Documentation and Conservation No. 10).

 Seyfeddinipur, Mandana and Gullberg, Marianne, (eds.), (2014) From gesture in conversation to visible action as utterance.
 Amsterdam: Benjamins.